Menu

 COMPUTING

+The computing curriculum is delivered through the Purple Mash scheme of work, with every lesson individually planned to be effectively taught using our existing infrastructure and cater to the needs of all pupils.
 Our computing curriculum has been closely referenced against the National Curriculum attainment targets in order to ensure progression and coverage.
 This ensures that we have effectively sequenced skills, knowledge, and context, resulting in pupils receiving a wide range of opportunities during their time at St Andrew’s.

 Having separate computing lessons means that children are able to develop depth in their knowledge and skills over the duration of each of their computing units of work, which is carefully planned using our Purple Mash scheme of work.
 In computing lessons, the children will use either iPads or laptops in order to access a range of apps and software.